 PDP chief Mehbooba Mufti took to Twitter and wrote, “Centre’s decision to deploy additional 10,000 troops in the Valley has created fear psychosis amongst people.
 There is no dearth of security forces in Kashmir.
 J&K is a political problem which won’t be solved by military means.
 GoI [Government of India] needs to rethink and overhaul its policy.”

-Omar Abdullah further stated that the bureaucrats were spreading rumours asking people to store rations, medicines, fuel for automobiles, etc because a long haul of uncertainty was in the offering.
+Omar Abdullah further stated that the bureaucrats were spreading rumors asking people to store rations, medicines, fuel for automobiles, etc, because a long haul of uncertainty was in the offering.

 Former IAS officer-turned-politician Shah Faisal also wrote on Twitter, “This MHA communique regarding deployment of additional 100 Coys of CAPF [Central Armed Police Forces] is fueling huge anxiety in Kashmir.”

-As per reports, special flights carrying CAPFs have reached Srinagar airport during the last three days, while convoys carrying extra companies are reaching the Valley through road.
+As per reports, special flights carrying CAPFs have reached Srinagar airport during the last three days, while convoys carrying extra companies are reaching the Valley by road.